-In the early 1990s, following a request from the Tibetan administration, Ernesto Noriega (founding member of OrigiNations) started a program for young Tibetans in Dharamsala in the early 1990s to support them to gather information on the architectural practices of the past and document and promote their endangered cultural heritage.
-The broader objective was to create the conditions for the emergence of a social space where a new generation of Tibetans living between tradition and modernity could start to reconstruct the memory of their cultural heritage and make creative use of this recovered legacy in the process of redefining their identity and constructing their future.
+In the early 1990s, following a request from the Tibetan administration, OrigiNations founding member Ernesto Noriega collaborated with a group of young Tibetans in Dharamsala in gathering information on the architectural practices of the past and in documenting and promoting this endangered aspect of their cultural heritage.
+The broader objective of the initiative was to provide a social space in which a new generation of Tibetans, living between tradition and modernity, could reconstruct the memory of their architectural heritage and make creative use of this recovered legacy in the process of redefining their identity and constructing their future.

 “Go visit the monuments wherever you can, open your eyes and ears, and make sketches, take photographs, ask questions, study the old stones.
 Even in ruins one can find precious information, small drops of knowledge here and there.
 But don’t get discouraged, remember that small drops make a mighty ocean.”

-School students were the most enthusiastic users of the archive – through the photographs they realized that their ancestors had developed a rich architectural tradition well adapted to and in harmony with a difficult environment.
+School students were the most enthusiastic users of the archive – through the photographs they realized that their ancestors had developed a rich architectural tradition well adapted to and in harmony with a challenging environment.
 They were exposed to a world populated by extraordinary structures, feats of engineering where countless monumental fortresses were strategically located atop inaccessible summits and giant monasteries resembled small towns in their size and complexity, sometimes accommodating up to ten thousand monks.
 They also learned how their built heritage extended far beyond monasteries and towns and permeated practically the whole landscape through the use of structures that marked historical events, defined boundaries, and ordered the ritual use of space, serving as focal-points for worship or as stations along pilgrimage routes.
 The photo collection covered the architecture of the different regions of Tibet and other areas within its cultural sphere of influence, from the old Buddhist kingdoms along the Himalayas all the way to Mongolia and south-central Siberia.

 Young Tibetans also found that many lessons could be learned from the old tradition that offered relevant solutions to today’s challenges.
 For example, monasteries that at some point in history had been confronted with a rapid increase in population, suddenly having to accommodate thousands of monks on a limited amount of land, developed sophisticated high-density housing that in many ways resembled housing developed in the West during recent decades.
-Surprised about the “modern” quality of these solutions, young Tibetans were excited about the points of coincidence between their own tradition and the prestigious and much admired contemporary architecture.
-This material promoted the understanding that the Tibetan building tradition is flexible and has always been capable of adapting to diverse of cultural and ecological conditions.
+Surprised about the “modern” quality of these solutions, young Tibetans were excited about the points of coincidence between their own tradition and the prestigious and much-admired contemporary architecture.
+This material promoted the understanding that the Tibetan building tradition is flexible and has always been capable of adapting to diverse cultural and ecological conditions.